Scheduled Events

 Running Concurrently

-No more than ten scheduled events can run in parallel per cluster node.
+No more than ten scheduled events can be run in parallel for each cluster node.
 Additional scheduled events will be queued and run in “first in, first out” order as currently running events finish.

 This limit cannot be overridden.